WNWV

-WNWV (107.3 FM) is a commercial radio station licensed to Elyria, Ohio, carrying an alternative rock format known as "107.3 Alternative Cleveland".
+WNWV (107.3 FM, "107.3 Alternative Cleveland") is a commercial radio station licensed to Elyria, Ohio, United States, carrying an alternative rock format.
 Owned by Rubber City Radio Group, Inc., the station serves Greater Cleveland and much of surrounding Northeast Ohio.
 WNWV's studios are located in Akron, while the station transmitter resides off of South Island Road in Grafton.
-In addition to a standard analog transmission, WNWV is available online.
+In addition to a standard analog transmission, WNWV broadcasts over two HD Radio subchannels and is available online; the second digital subchannel offers a Christian pop format as "FCB Faith".